To help students, teachers and parents through this awful pandemic, Tennessee History for Kids has created a series of webinars called KidsINARS.

 This is a sobering half-hour long presentation about what newspaper advertising PROVES about slavery in Tennessee, and targets students from eighth grade and older.
 (It is NOT intended for elementary school students!)
 Click here for a pdf quiz about Slavery in Tennessee.

-An explanation of the 20 or so booklet titles that TN History for Kids produces.
+An explanation of the booklets TN History for Kids produces.

 A guided tour through the HISTORY parts of this website.